Nepal's ex-PM arrested over alleged role in protest crackdown

 The unrest spread nationwide the following day as parliament and government offices were set ablaze, resulting in the government's collapse.

-A Nepal government-backed report into the deadly uprising has recommended the prosecution of 74-year-old Oli and other officials.
+During the caretaker administration, a government-backed commission into the deadly uprising recommended the prosecution of Oli and other officials.

 The report said that it was "not established that there was an order to shoot", but said that "no effort was made to stop or control the firing and, due to their negligent conduct, even minors lost their lives".